 - During the interim suspension, students shall be denied access to the campus, including classes and/or all other University activities or privileges for which the student might otherwise be eligible, as the Associate Vice President of Student Engagement and Wellness/ Dean of Students or designee may determine to be appropriate.

-- The respondent or complainant may appeal a decision reached by the Conduct Officer or a sanction imposed by the Conduct Officer within five (5) working days of the decision.
-Such appeals shall be in writing and shall be delivered to the President’s designee for hearing appeals.
+- The respondent may appeal a decision reached by the Conduct Officer or a sanction imposed by the Conduct Officer within five (5) working days of the decision.
+In sexual misconduct cases, the complainant is also permitted the opportunity to appeal a decision reached by the Conduct Officer or a sanction imposed by the Conduct Officer within five (5) working days of the decision.
+Such appeals shall be in writing and shall be delivered to the Appeals Officer.
 If a student chooses to appeal, he/she must complete a Conduct Appeal Form, which must be submitted with the appeal.
 Please refer to the Dean of Students website for more information.
 The student will be informed of the outcome in writing when the appeal process has been completed, generally within 15 working days.

-- Except as required to explain the basis of new evidence, an appeal shall be limited to review of all incident records and supporting documents provided by the respondent for one or more of the following purposes:
+- Except as required to explain the basis of new evidence, an appeal shall be limited to a review of all case-related materials previously available to the Conduct Officer and the Conduct Appeal Form for one or more of the following purposes: